unicode-org/message-format-wg/exploration/selection-matching-options.md

 ### Sorted

 Sorted Matching evaluates the full list of _keys_ by sorting the matrix.
 Each _selector_ provides a "comparator" for values in its column (such as computing a weight for the value in its column).
 Rows that contain a non-matching value for any selector are eliminated as potential matches.
 The default value `*` always matches.
+Ordering is maintained for preceding columns, that is, _selector_ number 2 can only reorder items whose _selector_ number 1 key match.
 The highest ranking _key_ is returned as the _pattern_.
 Ties are broken by column.
 If no matching row is found, returns an error.

 **Pros**
 (All of the pros of best match plus:)